logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 The collection of Intake and IAR data is a requirement for Head to Health programs.
-This includes the Head to Health Phone Service, centres, satellites and Pop-Up clinics PHNs may choose to collect Intake and IAR data for other non-Head to Health programs using the v4 specification, however reporting of this data remains optional subject to further guidance from the department.
+This includes the Head to Health Phone Service, centres, satellites and Pop-Up clinics.
+PHNs may choose to collect Intake and IAR data for other non-Head to Health programs using the PMHC-MDS v4 specification, however reporting of this data remains optional subject to further guidance from the department.

 Intakes are managed by the provider organisations via upload.